What Travel insurance Covers (and What It Doesn't)

 Personal Liability

 Covers legal liability if you accidentally injure someone or damage property abroad.
-Typically £1–2m cover.
-Essential for sports and activities where risk is higher.
+Typically £1-2m cover.
+Worth having for sports and activities where risk is higher.

 Check carefully